Home » 5.3.3 COMMUNICATIONS AND MEDIA RELATIONS

 2. The release of information by the Commission will comply with the Freedom of Information and Protection of Privacy Act and associated regulations.

-3. The Chair of the Commission shall be considered the Commission’s spokesperson for all media inquiries.
+5. The Chair of the Commission shall be considered the Commission’s spokesperson for all journalist inquiries.
 When the Chair is unavailable, the Vice Chair will be considered the spokesperson.

-4. In special circumstances, the Commission may designate another Commission member to act as spokesperson for the Commission.
+6. In special circumstances, the Commission may designate another Commission member to act as spokesperson.

-5. When a media inquiry is made with respect to factual information on decisions made by the Commission, the Executive Director may provide this information to the member of the media.
+7. When a journalist inquiry is made with respect to information on decisions made by the Commission, the Executive Director may act as spokesperson.

-6. The Executive Director will serve as liaison between members of the media and the Commission when requests are received for interviews or comments.
+8. The Communications Advisor will serve as liaison between journalists and the Commission when requests are received for interviews or comments.

-7. The Executive Director will provide the Commission assistance and advice in areas related to communication planning, stakeholder relations, issues management, public engagement, and digital media (website and social media).
+9. The Communications Advisor will provide the Commission assistance and advice in areas related to communications planning, stakeholder relations, media relations, issues management, public engagement and digital media (website and social media).

-8. The Executive Director will manage the effective and appropriate use of the Commission’s brand and visual identity.
+10. The Communications Advisor will manage the effective and appropriate use of the Commission’s brand and visual identity.

-9. The Commission will establish a yearly communication plan for furthering stakeholder and public relations.
+11. The Commission will establish a yearly communications plan for furthering stakeholder and public relations.

 Procedures: